katrina846/katrina846.github.io/README.md

 The website is accessible at https://katrina846.github.io.

 De website generates a code from the user, namely the code 6650.
 Go to the page 'quiz' and type in the code 6650 in the input box.
-Then, the quiz will appear.
+Subsequently, the quiz will appear.